GSM Network Architecture

 Network Switching Subsystem (NSS)

-The GSM network subsystem contains a variety of different elements, and is often termed the core network.
+The GSM system architecture contains a variety of different elements, and is often termed the core network.
 It provides the main control and interfacing for the whole mobile network.
 The major elements within the core network include:

 - Home Location Register (HLR): This database contains all the administrative information about each subscriber along with their last known location.
 In this way, the GSM network is able to route calls to the relevant base station for the MS. When a user switches on their phone, the phone registers with the network and from this it is possible to determine which BTS it communicates with so that incoming calls can be routed appropriately.
 Even when the phone is not active (but switched on) it re-registers periodically to ensure that the network (HLR) is aware of its latest position.
 There is one HLR per network, although it may be distributed across various sub-centres to for operational reasons.